LifeFone Medical Alert System Cost and Value in 2025

 How Does LifeFone Compare to Top Medical Alert Brands?

 LifeFone has been a trusted provider of medical alert systems and services for nearly half a century.
-With no contracts, lifetime warranties, and excellent customer service agents, it’s no wonder that thousands of seniors choose LifeFone every year.
+With lifetime warranties, excellent customer service agents and no contracts, it’s no wonder thousands of older adults choose LifeFone every year.
 Additionally, LifeFone offers competitive pricing and plenty of discount opportunities.
 That said, you should always shop around before making a decision.
-If you’re in the market for a medical alert system, be sure to check out the best providers we’ve reviewed below.
+If you’re searching for a medical alert system, check out the best providers we’ve reviewed below.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.